YakindanEgitim/VirtLabNet/README.md

 * Creating the infrastructure to manage
   * Virtual machines: routers, switches, clients, servers.
-* Requirements: Bash, Perl, MySql, any other?, (may be revised.)
+* Requirements: Bash, Perl, MySql.

 <h3>Frontend Implementation</h3>

 * User friendly GUI for management
   * Created topology shown as a figure.
 * User may change topology using the figure.
 That topology will be saved and may be realized (of course created topology should be checked if it is applicable.).
-* Requirements: PHP, MySql, HTML, CSS
+* Requirements: PHP, MySQL, HTML, CSS, javascript.

 <h3>Documentation & Dissemination</h3>